Panama City murder suspect caught hiding in closet - NewsBreak

 PANAMA CITY, Fla. ( WMBB ) — A murder suspect hid in a closet and hid the murder weapon in a cereal box in a failed attempt to hide from the police shortly after the killing, according to court records.

 The case began Friday when 32-year-old Andre Levy went to Andrew’s Place Apartment and confronted Zaniah Taylor about her sister with whom Levy shares two children.
-Taylor and a man at the apartment, Jammie Lamar Murray, tried to get Levy to leave.‘You and your child are no longer welcome’: Ardent Daycare dismisses families
+Taylor and a man at the apartment, Jammie Lamar Murray, tried to get Levy to leave.

 When he wouldn’t leave Levy and Taylor got into a physical altercation.
 Court records state Levy pulled a gun out of his waistband and shot Taylor three times.